 Too Much Stress

-Being a hero was never something that Hank was completely comfortable with, as an Avenger he frequently felt outclassed and his feelings of inadequacy soon destroyed his self esteem and drove him to irrational acts.
+Being a hero was never something that Hank was completely comfortable with, as an Avenger he frequently felt outclassed, and his feelings of inadequacy soon destroyed his self esteem and drove him to irrational acts.
 He had been in and out of the Avengers many times but following the unexpected resignation of Beast and Wonder Man, Hank was going to get another shot at being a hero.
 The stress unfortunately proved too much from him and his marriage suffered.
-He was constantly infuriated with Janet's flightiness, her lateness and her money.
-He accused her of flaunting her money at every opportunity and told her that he didn't need her anymore.
-During a battle against an unknown foe who called herself the Elfqueen, Hank had a breakdown again, savagely struck out at the Elfqueen back with his bio-stings after the combat had resolved itself.
+He was constantly infuriated with Janet's flightiness, her lateness and accused her of flaunting her money at every opportunity, and told her that he didn't need her anymore.
+During a battle against an unknown foe who called herself the Elfqueen, Hank had a breakdown again, and savagely struck out at the Elfqueen with his bio-stings after the combat had resolved itself.
 This irrational behavior led Captain America to launch a court martial hearing against Yellowjacket.
 Thor called for a formal hearing to begin in three days and Hank was suspended in the meantime.
 Hank retreated into the lab in his and Janet's home and set about to build a robot.
 A robot he would program to attack the Avengers, as he built the robot he would know how to disable it.
 This act of heroism would show the other Avengers that he was too valuable of a member to eject from the group.
 Janet discovered what he was planning.
 They argued and Hank tested the robot on her to show her what a good plan he had made.
 She tried to stop him going through with his plan and he slapped her, sending her crashing to the ground.
 At the hearing, Hank tried to blame Captain America for his actions as though the Elfqueen was bewitching Captain America.
 No one believed Hank, and Janet begged Hank to stop.
 The others were shocked to see her blackened eye.
 Hank still unleashed the robot, named Salvation I, but got caught by it instead and had to be rescued by Jan.
 He left the Avengers in disgrace.
 Hank's marriage fell apart with this abuse and he was left to wander the streets without the support of the Avengers of hope of a brighter future.
 When Hank was at his lowest he was approached by his arch-enemy, Egghead.
-Egghead pleaded with Hank to help him repair Egghead 's relationship with his niece, Trish Starr, whom Egghead had previously maimed.
+Egghead pleaded with Hank to help him repair his relationship with his niece, Trish Starr, whom Egghead had previously maimed.
 Egghead fashioned a cybernetic arm for Trish and asked Hank to take it to her and install it, offered him five hundred thousand dollars to perform this task, insisting that Hank take the money since he was currently in debt.
 As Yellowjacket, Hank delivers the gift and installs it onto a reluctant Trish.
 Unfortunately, Egghead designed the arm to take control of Trish's body and made Hank swear allegiance to him or she would be killed.
 Egghead used Hank to help him steal the U.S. government's entire supply of Adamantium.
 While on Egghead's mission Hank tripped an alarm that would alert the Avengers and he and Trish were later apprehended.
 Using the arm, Egghead implanted false memories in Trish and she told the Avengers that Hank had talked her into attaching the arm and forced her into committing the robbery.
 Hank was remanded into custody to await trial for treason.
 Hank was visited in prison by Scott Lang ( Ant-Man II) who upon hearing of Egghead's involvement offered to spring Hank so that they could track down the truth.
 Hank refused because he felt he couldn't afford to screw-up anymore and he would trust the legal system to gain his freedom.
 Hank's time in custody was made worse by the fact that Iron Man started to date Janet just a month after her divorce from Hank.
 Hank's trail was interrupted by the arrival of Egghead's Masters Of Evil.
 The Masters Of Evil kidnapped Hank, however when Shocker was left behind he told the Avengers] that Dr. Pym had hired them to bust him out.
 Now discredited completely in the media, in public opinion and within the Avengers, Egghead offered Hank a new beginning in the Masters Of Evil.
 Shocker's lies were eventually discovered and the Avengers tracked Egghead to his lair to save Hank.
 While the Avengers were planning how best to resolve the situation, Hank single-handedly defeated the Beetle, Tiger Shark, Moonstone, Radioactive Man and Egghead.
 Hawkeye arrived just in time to prevent Egghead from killing Hank but Hawkeye's actions resulted in Egghead's death instead.
 Moonstone copped a plea to reveal the true extent of Egghead's plan and Hank was exonerated of treason.
 Hawkeye was also found innocent of any wrong doing in the death of Egghead.
 The Avengers also held a hearing into the incident and Hank testified on Hawkeye's behalf.
 Hank told the Avengers that trying to play superhero was the biggest mistake of his life.
 He left the Yellowjacket identity in the Avengers' care, made peace with Janet and left New York with a recovering Trish Starr.

 West Coast Avengers